ctb/titus-blog/src/2014-more-on-khmer-counting.rst

    are available, we may switch our protocols over to k-mer trimming only (and avoid quality score trimming altogether).

+   Addendum: k-mer abundance trimming won't work for low-coverage resequencing experiements, note.
+But for assembly or high-coverage data sets it might be better than quality score-based trimming approaches.

 3. `Turtle <http://www.ncbi.nlm.nih.gov/pubmed/24618471>`__ is remarkably fast, and `KAnalyze <http://www.ncbi.nlm.nih.gov/pubmed/24642064>`__ is not very fast in our hands.

    You can read the details in our paper, but in our hands, KAnalyze